Kimba the White Lion (TV series): International syndication

 on Boomerang.
 It was broadcast, with English-dubbed voices, in the United States and other English-speaking markets, beginning on September 11, 1966.
 It was first commissioned for U.S. development by NBC Enterprises (the original version, now part of CBS Television Distribution) and adapted by Fred Ladd, for syndicated broadcast, with Kimba voiced by Billie Lou Watt.
 In 2005 the original 1965 dub of Kimba the White Lion was released as an 11-disc DVD set by Madman Anime of Australia and Right Stuf International of the U.S. It was a best seller.
 The series was re-dubbed into English in 1993, featuring the voice of Yvonne Murray as Kimba and having a new opening, with an all new soundtrack composed by Paul J. Zaza.
-In 2012 Bayview Entertainment/Widowmaker releases "Kimba the White Lion: The Complete Series" 10 DVD box set of the original 1965 series.
+In 2012 BayView Entertainment/Widowmaker releases "Kimba the White Lion: The Complete Series" 10 DVD box set of the original 1965 series.
 It was broadcast several times in the United States: on KHJ-TV (1965–67; Billie Lou Watt dub), on NBC (1965–77, re-runs until 1980; Billie Lou Watt dub), on syndication (1965–77; Billie Lou Watt dub; 1993, re-runs until 1995; Yvonne Murray dub), on Kids & Teens TV (1993 re-runs; 2005–2009) and on Inspiration Life TV (1993 re-runs; 2005–2009).
+The series was (partially) dubbed to Spanish and published in the United States on several cartoon-compilation DVDs by East West DVD Entertainment in the mid-2000s, bearing the titles Kimba y sus amigos, Kimba y sus amigos 2, and Kimba y sus amigos 3.
+On the DVDs, the episodes were presented alongside other unrelated, Spanish-dubbed cartoons.
+It is unknown if these DVDs together contain the entirety of the series.